 In his introduction to The Travels of Babar, author A. A. Milne, himself the creator of another icon of childhood, Winnie-the-Pooh, noted, "If you love elephants, you will love Babar and Celeste.
 If you have never loved elephants, you will love them now.
 If you who are grown-up have never been fascinated by a picture book before, then this is the one which will fascinate you."
 Milne ended by saying, "I salute M. de Brunhoff.
 I am at his feet."

-Raphael Mostel’s Travels of Babar goes Jean de Brunhoff's picturebook one better: An entertainment not only for the young - who will delight in (while effortlessly being educated about) music - but for adults too, as a charming entertainment and a sophisticated musical tour de force.
+Raphael Mostel’s Travels of Babar goes Jean de Brunhoff's picturebook one better: An entertainment not only for the young - who will delight in (while effortlessly being educated about) music - but for adults too, as a charming entertainment and a sophisticated musical tour de force:

 The Babar books are filled with references to music, perhaps because Jean’s wife, Cécile de Brunhoff, was an accomplished pianist.
 She was a protègée of Alfred Cortot and taught piano at the École Normale in Paris.
 The youngest of their three sons, Thierry de Brunhoff, also became a renowned pianist before retiring to become a monk.
 After the untimely death of Jean de Brunhoff in 1937, his eldest son Laurent de Brunhoff continued the series with almost 50 addiotional books inspired by the Babar characters created by his father.